Come and visit the wine cellars of the Langhe.

 Langhe wine tastings: Barolo, Barbaresco, gastronomy

-Both wines pair beautifully with Piedmont’s finest specialties, such as braised dishes, red meats and game, aged cheeses, and truffle-based cuisine.
+Both wines pair perfectly with Piedmontese specialties such as braised meats, red meats and game, aged cheeses, and truffle-based dishes.

-SlowDays offers Barbaresco wine tours and Barolo wine tours in the Langhe, including winery visits, tastings of these two great red wines from different vintages, and a lunch featuring traditional Piedmontese dishes.
-These experiences are available year-round and guaranteed with a minimum of two participants.
-Of course, all packages are customizable: Claudia will carefully listen to your wishes and design a truly memorable day.
+Slowdays offers Barbaresco and Barolo tour packages in the Langhe region, featuring visits to wineries, tastings of two great red wines from different vintages, and a lunch of traditional Piedmontese dishes.
+The packages are available year-round and are guaranteed for a minimum of 2 people.
+Of course, these packages can be customized.
+Claudia will listen to all your requests and try to organize a memorable day.

 Visiting Langhe wineries in search of white wines

-Beyond the famous red wines of the Langhe, northwestern Italy also offers excellent white wines and sparkling wines to enjoy.
-From Moscato Bianco to Cortese and Arneis, the Langhe have a great deal to offer white wine lovers.
+In addition to the famous red wines of the Langhe, there are also excellent white wines and sparkling wines to enjoy in northwestern Italy.
+From Moscato Bianco to Cortese and Arneis, the Langhe has much to offer white wine enthusiasts.

-If you enjoy white and sparkling wines, ask us to organize a dedicated tour.
-You can visit a winery in the Alta Langa DOCG consortium, which produces outstanding sparkling wines and is considered among the best wineries to visit in Piedmont.
-For a longer stay, we also offer a wine-focused weekend, including white wines and relaxation in the Langhe.
+So if you love white wines and sparkling wines, ask me to organize a dedicated tour: you can visit a winery that belongs to the Alta Langa DOCG consortium.
+They produce excellent sparkling wines, and it is one of the best wineries to visit in Piedmont.
+For a more extended trip, we also offer a weekend dedicated to various wines, including whites, and to relaxation in the Langhe.

-Finally, let’s take a look at an important aspect: how do winery visits work in the Langhe and beyond?
-When you visit a winery, you should do so with the desire to discover a whole new world—every winery visit is a unique experience.
-Usually, it’s the producer who tells the story of the wines, the production methods, and daily work in the cellar, before moving on to the long-awaited tasting of the wines in the Langhe wineries.
-Want to know a little secret?
-It’s good practice to purchase at least something from the producer: it makes for a wonderful keepsake and is a meaningful way to show appreciation for their work.
+Finally, I would like to analyze an important point: how are visits to wineries in the Langhe and elsewhere conducted?
+When you visit a winery, you should do so with the desire to discover a whole new world… a visit to a winery is always a unique experience!
+Usually, the producer himself will tell us about his wines, production methods, and his work before moving on to the much-anticipated wine tasting in the Langhe cellars.
+Can I let you in on a secret?
+It is good practice to buy at least something from the producer: it will be a great souvenir and a way to show your appreciation for their work!

 Langhe winery tour